etashj/banana-split/README.md

 # banana split
-A split, ortholinear, tented keyboard with columnar staggering.
+A split, tented keyboard with columnar staggering.
 Designed from scratch with ergogen, KiCad, and Fusion 360, and fully open-source.
+Runs on 18650 batteries (3.7V 1200 mAh) which provide a mass for tenting.
+Plan to use a clear acrylic sandwich case which.
+Design will feature clear case, white keys, brown modifiers, and yellow home "row" for a banana split.
+40 keys with 4 layer cusotmizable layout.
+Uses 2 nice!nano and nice!view boards which show status.

 More Photos/CAD model coming soon :/